xybhust/stock-trading-backtester/README.md

 Don't forget to modify the absolute path in the DataHandler class as well as the strategy class.

-Also, the Performance class expects the periods as arguments, which is an int number representing the number of intervals in one year.
+Also, the Performance class expects the `periods` as the argument, which is an int number representing the number of intervals in one year.
 I assume:
   * 52 weeks in a year
   * 250 days in a year